-Building on an increasing number of submissions, we are again using two submission cycles this academic year.
-The first submission deadline is Wednesday, December 23, 2020, and is for class and research projects happening in summer/fall 2020.
-The second deadline of Friday, June 25, 2021 is for winter/spring courses and projects, and for year long projects.
+There are two submission cycles this academic year.
+The first submission deadline is Wednesday, December 20th, 2023, and is for class and research projects happening in summer/fall 2023.
+The second deadline of Wednesday, June 12th, 2024 is for winter/spring courses and projects, and for year-long projects.
 Winners will be announced within 2-3 months of the submission deadlines.

 There are two main categories for submissions to the competition:

 - Undergraduate Statistics Class Project Competition (USCLAP): This competition is for undergraduate students who are taking a statistics/data science course at the introductory or intermediate level, in which a class project is part of the course work (either required or optional).
-Introductory courses are those with no statistics/data science prerequisite course.
 Project submissions are a short report/paper (up to 3 pages).
 When submitting, a project needs to be entered with one of two levels:

 - Undergraduate Statistics Research Project Competition (USRESP): This competition is for undergraduate students who conduct research projects related to statistics or data science, either methodological or applied.
-The types of research projects may include research work from REU research projects, senior capstone research projects, or independent research projects that are not based on a specific course that students are taking.
+The types of research projects may include research work from summer REU research projects, senior-level research projects (part of coursework), or independent research projects (e.g. honors, capstone) that are not based on a specific course that students are taking.
 Project submissions are a paper (up to 20 pages).

 - A project can only be submitted to one of USRESP or USCLAP --- not both.
 Projects can only be submitted to the competition once.

 The Electronic Undergraduate Statistics Research Conference (eUSR), which runs each fall, is a FREE online conference where undergraduate statistics & data science students present their work, learn more about careers in statistics & data science, and acquire valuable information about applying to, and succeeding in, graduate school.
 All undergraduate students and faculty are invited to attend.
 For more information click here.